A continuous and Comprehensive GUIDE on AIM TRAINING

 Unlike casual gameplay, aim training emphasizes consistency and intentional repetition.
 Each session is designed to help players build stable muscle memory, enhance visual-motor coordination, and improve reaction time through measurable progression.

 At its core, aim training is not just about hitting targets — it’s about developing the underlying neuromuscular and perceptual systems that allow a player to perform reliably under pressure.
-Over time, this transforms, aiming from a conscious effort into an automatic skill, through proper repetition on form, leaving more cognitive space for conscious processing during gameplay, and planning higher-level strategy and decision-making in-game.
+Over time, this transforms, aiming from a conscious effort into an automatic skill, ( also called the 2nd self by Tim Gallwey), through proper repetition on form, leaving more cognitive space for conscious processing during gameplay, and planning higher-level strategy and decision-making in-game.

 MYELIN : The Bio-benefits of training. (the key to learning skills)